nepalmanoj223/AI---ML-journey/README.md

 Hi My Name is Manoj Nepal and I am currently learning Python and will be sharing and documenting my journey on Github.
+I just made a readme file and pusshed to github .